If you’ve explored the EMJ website, and haven’t found the answer you’re looking for, or if you need any help, please do contact us.

 - Interventional Cardiology – EuroPCR Congress

-- Nephrology – European Renal Association and European Dialysis & Transplant Association Congress
+- Nephrology – European Renal Association and European Dialysis & Transplant Association (ERA EDTA) Congress

 How often does EMJ publish a journal?